dxcai01/warp_basics/README.md

-Here's a nicely formatted version of your instructions:

 # Warp Tomogram Preprocessing

 This repository contains all the scripts to create a conda environment for a Warp installation and an IPython notebook to guide and streamline tomogram preprocessing through Warp for new users.